brunoomf1/brunoomf1/README.md

 -  👋 Hi, I’m Bruno Monteiro
 -  👀 I'm a Physicist, in the road to conclude my master degree.
-At the moment i work in Grupo Voalle as QA Analist.
 -  🌱 I’m interested in Python Development, Data Science, Data Analisys, QA test Automation, Cypress, Selenium WebDriver...
 -  📫 You can reach me by e-mail: brunoomf1@gmail.com